jmettraux/rufus-scheduler/README.md

 So you need help.
 People can help you, but first help them help you, and don't waste their time.
 Provide a complete description of the issue.
 If it works on A but not on B and others have to ask you: "so what is different between A and B" you are wasting everyone's time.

-"hello" and "thanks" are not swear words.
+"hello", "please" and "thanks" are not swear words.

 Go read [how to report bugs effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html), twice.